AdamKaczmarski/ProgrammingProject/README.md

 # ProgrammingProject
-It's a mini 2D game created using JavaBox2D Engine for Programming Module @ City, University of London
+It's a mini 2D game created using JavaBox2D Engine for Programming in Java Module @ City, University of London

 The project requirements can be viewed in ProjectBrief2021.pdf